 The algebra of central or 'all-commuting' class operators, connects the reduction in terms of characters to the projection operators of week 1.
 The key idea:

 Define a group by what objects (primitive invariant tensors) it leaves invariant.

-week 6 Fundamental domain
+week 6 Fundamental domain (not included in the final)

 Dynamical systems application: the Lorenz flow and its C2 symmetry.